-Peel skin off of hens, then using a sharp knife, make deep incisions at 1-inch intervals all over the flesh
+Peel skin off of hens, then using a sharp knife, make deep incisions at 1-inch intervals all over the flesh.

 Lay hen with breasts facing up.
 Press down firmly on center of breasts until wishbone cracks and they lie flat.
 Arrange legs so that they are pointing up towards the top of the breast.
-Use two long metal or wooden skewers to secure legs and breasts in place.
+Use 2 long metal or wooden skewers to secure legs and breasts in place.
 Place in a large rimmed baking dish.

 Wipe excess marinade off of hens then place meaty-side down directly over the coals.
 Cover partially and allow to cook until deeply charred on first side, 7 to 10 minutes.
-Flip and continue cooking until hens register 145°F in the thickest part of the breast and 165 to 170°F in the legs, about 5 minutes longer (for larger chickens, transfer to cooler side of grill, cover, and continue cooking until desired temperature is reached).
+Flip and continue cooking until hens register 145°F (63°C) in the thickest part of the breast and 165 to 170°F (74 to 77°C) in the legs, about 5 minutes longer (for larger chickens, transfer to cooler side of grill, cover, and continue cooking until desired temperature is reached).

 Remove hens to a large cutting board, tent loosely with foil, and allow to rest for 5 minutes.
 Remove skewers and using a heavy knife or cleaver, chop each hen into 8 serving-sized pieces.
 Serve immediately with onions, cilantro, lime wedges, and freshly grilled naan.